xTwo56/coinswap/README.md

 maker-cli --help
 taker --help
 ```

-Setup Tor in your system following the [Tor Guide](./docs/app%20demos/TOR.md).

-The apps also requires a fully synced, non-prunded `bitcoind` node with RPC access on Testnet4 with `-txindex` enabled.
-Follow the [guide here](./docs/app%20demos/bitcoind.md).

 If all is setup, then try out the `taker` app to fetch current market offers.
 ```console
 taker fetch-offers`